Skip to main content

 Be careful!
 These free-flow motorways are not free of charge.
 Pay attention to the road signs at the entrance to the motorway.
 If you travel on a free flow motorway for the first time, you will receive a notice of payment by mail to your home address afterwards.
 The holder companies’ names are Aliae and SANEF.

 You must pay within 72 hours.
-If you haven’t paid after this deadline, a fixed amount of 10€ will be added to the toll fee.
+If you haven’t paid after this deadline, the authorities will add a fixed amount of 10€ to the toll fee.
 After 15 days, if you haven’t paid, the amount goes up to 90€.
 And after 60 days without payment, the fine will increase to 375€.

 Good to know: to avoid any payment delays, you can register your email address on https://paiement.aliae.com/en/ for A79 or Sanef & Sapn motorways in France | Sanef for A4 and A14 and you will receive a notification every time you travel on the free-flow motorway.